snubwoody/www/src/articles/gui-in-rust.md

 ![Widget tree](../assets/internal/gui-in-rust/widget-tree.png)

-Rust is based on ownership, so writing a tree data stucture that has bidirectional data flow is difficuly.
+Rust is based on ownership, so writing a tree data stucture which shared ownership is difficuly.
 One approach is using reference counting and interior mutability.

 **TODO:** Check this IntoIterator